KNKDarK/my_project-for-web/README.md

-# 🚀Welcome to Sk.shafi masthan koushik
+# 🚀Welcome to Sk.shafi masthan koushik web development project

 I’m SK.
 Shafi Masthan Koushik, a CSE student and developer focused on building fast, scalable, and user-centered web applications.
 I specialize in modern JavaScript/TypeScript ecosystems, especially React and Next.js, with a strong focus on clean architecture and performance optimization.